Discover a gentle pace in the picture-perfect lanes, independent shops and innovative restaurants of this charming town that most weekenders miss.

 There's also Cheese and Grain, the town’s former market hall and now a restored not-for-profit community space and live music venue.

 If you fancy a walk, head over the bridge and turn right onto Willow Vale.
 Keep going with the river on your right, and you’ll pass under a railway bridge.
 From here, head right into the fields and loop around, or turn left up the steps to Millennium Gardens.
 If you want to explore the town centre, follow your nose and see if you can find Cheap Street, King Street, Paul Street and Catherine Hill – you won’t get lost.

 Stop for dinner at: the Archangel.
 The hotel's restaurant serves modern British classics, using local ingredients such as Somerset rarebit and smoked Wiltshire ham together with a good selection of tasty cocktails.
 Bistro Lotte serves classic French dishes like baked camembert, steak frites and beef bourguignon in a beautifully refurbished space.

 Alternatively, try Thai Kitchen, a small but exceptional restaurant just off King Street.
-It's currently open for takeaway only – you'll need to pre-order and collect.

 For a drink head to: The Three Swans.
 Just around the corner from the Archangel on King Street, it's one of the oldest pubs in Frome.
 Small but cosy (there’s a stove in each room), the Three Swans has a great selection of board games too.